Are you looking to explore the best National Parks in Michigan? Then this list is for you!

 Mackinac Island became the country’s second National Park, shortly after Yellowstone, in 1875.

-After becoming a National Park, locals began to take painstaking steps to preserve the history of the island.
+Locals began the painstaking steps to preserve the history of the island.

 Thanks to their tireless efforts, the entire island is now listed as a National Historic Landmark.

-The only way to get to the island is by boat, and you’ll find no cars once you are on the island.
+The only way to get to the island is by boat; no cars are permitted on the island.

-Instead, visitors must get around either on foot, on bikes, or by horse drawn carriage.
+Visitors must get around either on foot, on bikes, or by horse-drawn carriage.

-On the island you’ll find tons of historic sites and landmarks.
+On the island, you’ll find historic sites and landmarks, including Fort Mackinac,

 There are also over 70 miles of roads and trails that you can explore.